qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-Another available option is to use |snappingIntersection| :guilabel:`snapping on intersection`, which allows you to snap to geometry intersections of snapping enabled layers, even if there's no vertices in there.
+Another available option is to use |snappingIntersection| :guilabel:`snapping on intersection`, which allows you to snap to geometry intersections of snapping enabled layers, even if there are no vertices at the intersections.

 .. index:: Search radius